alexa-games/litexa/docs/book/deployment.md

 ### Deployment Details and Artifacts

-Under the hood, Litexa uses the Skill Management API, or SMAPI, to deploy your skill, using your designated `askProfile` in the litexa config.
+Under the hood, Litexa uses the Skill Management API, or SMAPI, to deploy your skill, using your designated `askProfile` in the Litexa config.
 It constructs and deploys 2 ASK Developer Console artifacts for you: the skill manifest and model files.
-*Because it manages backend deployment separately by using the `module` specified in the litexa config, it actually does not rely on the configured AWS profile that you may have associated with your ASK profile.*
+*Because it manages backend deployment separately by using the `module` specified in the Litexa config, it actually does not rely on the configured AWS profile that you may have associated with your ASK profile.*

 If this is your first time deploying to that deployment target, it will create a new skill for you